AngeloACR/teysu/README.md

 #teysu

-INSTRUCTIONS TO HAVE A WORKING PACKAGE
+INSTRUCTIONS TO INSTALL A WORKING PACKAGE

 - Download latest Xampp distribution for ubuntu: